-- Follow these command-line instructions on systems that do not use Cloudera Manager. - This information applies specifically to CDH 5.11.x.
-See Cloudera Documentation for information specific to other releases.
+- If you use Cloudera Manager, do not use these command-line instructions. - This information applies specifically to CDH 5.3.x .
+If you use an earlier version of CDH, see the documentation for that version located at Cloudera Documentation.

 MapReduce 2.0 (YARN)